catenax-ng/catenax-ng.github.io/docs/guides/how-to-use-vault.md

 information, like you know it from different OIDC logins.
 Accepting that will log you in and redirect you to the available secret engines.

-#### Login via vault CLI
+#### Login to vault CLI via OIDC

-You can also use OIDC as login method for the [Vault CLI](https://www.vaultproject.io/docs/commands).
+You can also use OIDC as login method for the [Vault CLI](https://www.vaultproject.io/downloads).
 The login then needs a local port on your machine, that it can use for a browser redirect and the role you want to log in as parameters.
 The port you need to use is '8250', since it is the only one configured as allowed redirect port.
 Adapt the following snippet to your needs to log in to Vault via CLI with the OIDC method:

 ```shell
 export VAULT_ADDR="https://vault.demo.catena-x.net:443"